General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Which European golfer sunk the iconic winning putt in the 2019 Solheim Cup?
+- Which European golfer sunk the long-lasting successful putt within the 2019 Solheim Cup?

-- Who was the last winner of a men’s major not from the USA or Europe?
+- Who was the final winner of a males’s main not from the USA or Europe?

-- How many majors has Rory McIlroy won in his career so far?
+- What number of majors has Rory McIlroy gained in his profession thus far?

 Answers